Meet the T-Fun Committee

 Katia Vione is a teaching focused Assistant Professor at the University of Birmingham.
 She completed her BSc in Psychology and MSc in Social Psychology at the Federal University of Paraiba (Brazil).
 From 2013 to 2016, Katia completed her PhD at Cardiff University, investigating the effect of social perception processes on interpersonal relationships.
 From 2017 to 2024, she worked as a lecturer at the University of Derby.
 Katia has been an Assistant Professor in Psychology at the University of Birmingham since 2025.

 Katia’s research interests include development of critical thinking skills in Higher Education, psychometrics, and cognitive and social processes that predict clinical decision-making.
-Follow her on LinkedIn and see her webpage for more information.
+Follow her on LinkedIn for more information.
 Contact k.correavione@bham.ac.uk